 27. Service of notices and legal proceedings

-Any notice, summons, writ or other proceeding required to be served upon the Protection Board may be served by being given personally to the chairperson or the officer of the Protection Board authorized to receive it.
+Any notice, summons, writ or other proceeding required to be served upon the Protection Board may be served by being given personally to the chairperson or the officer of the Protection Board authorised to receive it.

 [Section 27 amended by No. 29 of 1995 s.
 5.]